Donyi-Polo: Donyi and Polo

-"Donyi-Polo" is also used in the sense of "truth" in sacral speech.
-"Donyi-Polo" is the epitome of wisdom, enlightenment, right conscience, truthfulness, and selflessness.
-Aware people are called "Donyi-Polo Ome", which means "children of truth".
-Elders are regarded as "Donyi-Polo Abu", "representatives of the truth".
+"Donyi-Polo" is also used in the sense of "truth" in sacral speech, and serves as the epitome of wisdom, enlightenment, right conscience, truthfulness and selflessness.
+Aware persons are called Donyi-Polo Ome ("children of truth") and elders are addressed as Donyi-Polo Abu ("representatives of the truth").

 Gods

-The followers of Donyi-Poloism worship a variety of gods and goddesses that enliven nature.
-These gods are believed to partake in the universal balance of Donyi and Polo, and to be multiple manifestations or identities of Sedi—Donyi-Polo, each with specific functions and roles.
-It is believed that they take care of the earth and humanity.
-The main deities in Donyi-Polo are Donyi and Polo, Kine Nane, Doying Bote, Pedong Nane and Guumin Soyin.
+The followers of Donyi-Poloism worship a variety of gods and goddesses associated with elements of nature.
+These deities are said to share in the universal balance of Donyi and Polo and to be multiple manifestations or identities of Sedi and Donyi-Polo, each with specific functions and roles.
+They are held to watch over the earth and humanity.
+The main deities in the institutionalised pantheon are Donyi and Polo, Kine Nane, Doying Bote, Pedong Nane and Guumin Soyin.

 Abotani

-Tani-speaking peoples (Lhoba, Tagin, Galo, Nyishi, Nah, Apatani, Mishing, Adi) share a myth telling of their descendance from the progenitor Abotani.
-Other Tibeto-Burman peoples of Arunachal Pradesh who share the Donyi-Polo faith don't subscribe to the descendance from Abotani.
+Tani-speaking peoples (Lhoba, Tagin, Galo, Nyishi, Nah, Apatani, Mishing and Adi) share a myth of common descent from the progenitor Abotani.
+Other Tibeto-Burman peoples of Arunachal Pradesh who participate in the Donyi-Polo movement do not subscribe to descent from Abotani.

-Abotani is thought to represent the evolution of the human being from the source Donyi, Sedi, the eye of the universe as important to man as the eye of the body.
-The Divinity has projected man showing him the right way to go.
+In the formalised theology, Abotani is taken to represent the evolution of the human being from the source, Donyi and Sedi, the eye of the universe being held to be as essential to humanity as the eye is to the body.
+The Divinity is held to have projected the human being and shown him the right path.

 Conscience and ethics

-Donyi-Poloists describe the "Donyi-Polo" nature of the universe as the eyes of human conscience.
-Happiness is given through right action, and right action is that which follows the order of nature (Donyi-Polo).
+Donyi-Poloists describe the Donyi-Polo character of the universe as the eyes of the human conscience.
+Happiness is held to come through right action, and right action is defined as that which follows the order of nature (Donyi-Polo).

-Oshang Ering, a philosopher of the religion, has written that as the two objects in the sky (Bomong and Boo) focus light to enable us to see what is what, Donyi-Polo makes us aware of what is wrong and right.
-Right conscience naturally prevails, and when a person does wrong things (acts against the natural order) and tries to hide it, or masks it as good, then the force of conscience (Donyi-Polo) imposes a psychological pression, and the wrongdoer loses happiness.
+Oshang Ering, a philosopher of the religion, has written that just as Bomong and Boo provide the light that enables physical sight, Donyi-Polo makes humans aware of right and wrong.
+Right conscience is said to naturally prevail; when a person acts against the natural order and tries to conceal or rebrand the act as good, the force of conscience (Donyi-Polo) is held to exert a psychological pressure and the wrongdoer is said to lose happiness.

-Right conscience naturally guides man.
-According to the traditional belief, love, compassion, equality and selflessness are naturally ordained by Donyi-Polo; they are inscribed in nature.
-The ethical dimension of Donyi-Polo also means purity, beauty, simplicity, and frankness.
+According to the doctrine, love, compassion, equality and selflessness are naturally ordained by Donyi-Polo and are inscribed in nature.
+The ethical dimension of Donyi-Polo also encompasses purity, beauty, simplicity and frankness.

+Demographics

+The growth of recorded adherents between 1971 and 2011 corresponds with the institutionalisation drive launched by Talom Rukbo and the Donyi-Polo Yelam Kebang, with the number rising from around 37,000 in 1971 to over 331,000 in 2011.
+A persistent issue affecting the figures is the absence of a dedicated religion code in the Indian census: according to Daughrity, a number of practising Donyi-Polo followers report themselves as Hindu because Donyi-Polo is not separately listed and respondents tend to prefer "Hindu" over the residual "other" category.
+Borgohain, Dodum & (2023) describe the same census architecture as effectively absorbing the population that the Donyi-Polo movement was created to keep distinct.